PawelDabrowa/wordpress-codeship-continuous-deployment/README.md

-Sage Root Continous Deployment
-Wordpress # WP Engine or Cloudways + Codeship Continuous Deployment/Delivery
+Sage Root Wordpress # WP Engine or Cloudways + Codeship Continuous Deployment/Delivery

 **Important Note:** All assets/files within your repo should be within the root folder. **DO NOT** include `wp-content`, `wp-content\plugins` etc. The deploy script will create all the appropriate folders as needed.